WIMHS Fall Welcome 2017!

-Medicine and Health Sciences (WIMHS)
+Women in Medicine and Health Sciences (WIMHS)

-UC Davis School of Medicine Women in Medicine and Health Sciences (WIMHS) is an alliance with Women in Medicine and Science (WIMS) in medical schools throughout the nation through its interactions with the AAMC Group on Women in Medicine and Science (GWIMS).
-We partner with the medical student group with a similar mission, American Medical Women’s Association (AMWA)
+UC Davis Health Women in Medicine and Health Sciences (WIMHS) is an alliance with Women in Medicine and Science (WIMS) in medical schools throughout the nation through its interactions with the AAMC Group on Women in Medicine and Science (GWIMS).
+We partner with the medical student group with a similar mission, American Medical Women’s Association (AMWA).

 Advocating for Leadership

-Our WIMS maintains an active presence at the national level, by participating in the AAMC Group on Women in Medicine and Science (GWIMS).
-Our GWIMS representatives are Lydia P. Howell, M.D. and Amparo Villablanca, M.D.
+Working with the AAMC: Our WIMHS maintains an active presence at the national level, by participating in the AAMC Group on Women in Medicine and Science (GWIMS).
+Lydia P. Howell, M.D. and Amparo Villablanca, M.D. are our GWIMS representatives.

-The Women in Medicine and Health Science Program: An Innovative Initiative to Support Female Faculty at the University of California Davis School of Medicine (PDF), Academic Medicine, Vol. 89, No. 11 / November 2014
+The Women in Medicine and Health Sciences Program: An Innovative Initiative to Support Female Faculty at the University of California Davis School of Medicine (PDF), Academic Medicine, Vol. 89, No. 11 / November 2014